Encryption Key Storage

 Volatile Encryption Key Storage (Vbatt)

-A small lithium rechargeable battery and three support components can be installed to provide Vbatt to the FPGA when the XEM is unpowered.
+A small lithium rechargeable battery and a few support components can be installed to provide Vbatt to the FPGA when the XEM is unpowered.
 This will preserve the contents of the FPGA’s volatile key storage so long as Vbatt remains over the threshold specified in the Kintex-7 documentation.
 Please see the Xilinx 7-Series FPGA’s Configuration (UG470) for more details.

 The applicable schematic section and components required to support this functionality are shown below.